Top 16 Things to Do on the Snaefellsnes Peninsula

 The Budir church was first built in 1703, but it, unfortunately, rotted down.
 The church was rebuilt In 1848 by Steinunn Sveinsdóttir, a widow who lived in Budir, and it still stands today, although in a different location.

 In 1984 it was moved in one piece from its former location by the old graveyard to its current location.
-Budir church is now a specially protected building in the care of the National Museum of Iceland.
+Budir church is managed by the local parish.

 If you're staying for more than a day in the region, then consider booking a night at Hotel Budir.
 It's one of the best hotels on the Snaefellsnes peninsula, with an average rating of 4.6 out of 5 stars, and can make for a lovely romantic getaway or a comfortable base for your Snaefellsnes self-drive tour.